alemart/surgescript/docs/tutorials/packages.md

     public readonly Complex = spawn("Parrot Complex");
     public readonly StringUtils = spawn("Parrot StringUtils");
 }

-// ...
 ```

 A user of the `ParrotSoft` package may import *Parrot*'s utilities simply by importing the package.
 Individual utilities may also be imported.
-The code below shows a usage example:
+The code below shows an example:

 ```
 using ParrotSoft.Matrices.Matrix2;